dangmoody/HLML/README.md

 Credits
 =======

+I'd like to dedicate HLML to my Grandad, who helped raise me and taught me to "always keep an open mind", which I always strive my best to do every single day.
+Grandad was someone who helped me overcome my initial fear of maths as a child, and helped make me the man I am today.
+He is missed dearly, and always will be.

 I'd like to extend credit to the following:

 - [GLM](https://github.com/g-truc/glm) - I use some of their solutions for a couple of functions, therefore I take no credit for those.